project-oak/oak/oak_channel/SPEC.md

   frame length minus the header length.
 The value of this field MUST be the same for all frames that make up the message.

-- `frame_number`, unsigned 16-bit little-endian integer
+- `invocation_id`, unsigned 32-bit little-endian integer

-  The position of this frame within the overall message.
-The first frame MUST start at number 0.
-Each frame's number MUST be 1 higher than the previous frame.
-Frames for a single message MUST be sent in ascending order of the frame number.
-The frame number MUST be less than the frame count.

-- `invocation_id`, u32, little endian

   The unique ID of the invocation that the frame is part of.
 All the frames that make up a message MUST have the same invocation ID.
 The invocation ID of a response message MUST match the invocation ID of its related request message.
   The invocation ID MUST be incremented for each method invocation, naturally wrapping when the maximum value for the data type is reached.

+- `checksum`, 4 bytes

+  The header checksum to detect frame misalignement or other possible header corruptions.
+The checksum MUST be calculated as the truncated SHA-256 hash of the first 12 bytes of the header.

+  For clarity: the checksum is calculated by appending 20 0 bytes to the end of the first 12 bytes of the header, computing the SHA-256 hash of that value and taking the first 4 bytes of the result as the checksum.

+  The checksum does not cover the body bytes, and it is assumed that the application layer is responsible for ensuring the integrity of the content of the messages, e.g. through authenticated encryption.

 The body contains the fragment of the encoded message corresponding to the frame number.
 The size of the body MUST NOT exceed 4,080 bytes.